coleberkley/MovieConnect-Backend/README.md

 # MovieConnect Backend

-## Overview
+## Introduction
 This README outlines everything about the MovieConnect backend.
-In essence, MovieConnect is both a movie-recommendation and social media platform which allows users to rate movies, add new friends, recieve movie recommendations, and more.
+In essence, MovieConnect is both a movie-recommendation and social media platform which allows users to browse movies to watch and connect with other users.
+This repository contains all backend code for this application.

 ## Table of Contents
-- Services and Configuration: Tech Stack, Design, Infrastructure, Environment
+- Overview: High level description of the program and backend
-- Functionality: User Interface Functionality that this backend expects
+- Expected Functionality: User Interface Functionality that this backend expects
 - API Endpoints: Instructions on how to interact with this API
+- Services and Configuration: Tech Stack, Design, Environment
 - Set Up: Instructions on how to set up this backend on your local machine yourself.

-## Services and Configuration
+## Overview

-### Backend Framework
-- Django: Chosen for its robustness and flexibility in building backend applications.

-### API Framework
-- Django Rest Framework: Integrated with Django to provide a powerful toolkit for building Web APIs.
-The API operates on port 8000 and is containerized for both development and production environments.

-### Web Server
-- Gunicorn: Employed as the Web Server Gateway Interface (WSGI) to serve the Django application, enhancing performance over Django's built-in server.

-### Database
-- Postgres: Utilizes port 5432 and runs in a dedicated Docker container.
-Data persistence is managed via Docker Volumes.
-- Development Database Access: Use `psql -h db -d mcdatabase_dev -U mcuser` to interact with the development database.
-    - Common PSQL Commands:
-    - `\dt`: Display database tables.
-    - `\l`: List all databases.
-    - `\c`: Switch databases.
-    - `\q`: Quit the PSQL shell.
-    - `select * from <model>`: Fetch all instances of a model.

-### Reverse Proxy Server
-- Nginx: Handles incoming requests and routes them to the appropriate backend service.
-Supports SSL for HTTPS in production with certificates from Let's Encrypt.
-Nginx listens on port 8080 and proxies requests to Django or serves static files as needed.

-### Containerization
-- Docker: Provides isolated environments for each service (API server, Postgres, Nginx, etc.).
-Docker Compose orchestrates the container setup and management.
-    - Docker Commands:
-        - `docker-compose up -d`: Start containers in detached mode.
-        - `docker-compose build`, `docker-compose up -d --build`: Rebuild containers.
-        - `docker-compose stop`: Stop running containers.
-        - `docker-compose down`: Remove containers.
-        - `docker-compose down -v`: Remove containers and volumes.
-        - `docker ps`: List active containers.
-        - `docker exec -it <container_name_or_id> /bin/bash`: Access container shell.
-        - `exit`: Leave container shell.
+Finish later when backend is done

-## Functionality
+## Expected Functionality
 Here I will explain the application functionality that this API expects to support.

 Upon loading the application, a user is prompted to sign in.
 The user can switch to the sign up page if desired.
-If signing up, the user will provide a unique username and email, as well as their age and a chosen password.
+If signing up, the user will provide a username, email, password, and birthdate.
 When clicking sign up, the user will automatically be signed in and returned to the home page.
-If signing in, the user will provide their unique username and password and will be redirected to the home page.
+If signing in, the user will provide their username and password and will be redirected to the home page.

 Upon viewing the home page, a user will see a list for each recommendation model we have.
 This could be anywhere from 1-3 lists depending on what is done.
 The user can click through each list, which can have a varying number of movies depending on the model and perhaps the user.
 From the home page, a user can click on a specific movie to view that movie and maybe rate or comment under it.
 A user can also logout, view their own profile, or search for a specific movie by title instead of finding one in the provided lists.